SkygearIO/features/features/285-design-webhooks/design.md

 ### Delivery Reliablity

-The main purpose of web-hook in auth gear is to allowing external services observe state changes in auth gear.
+The main purpose of web-hook in auth gear is to allow external services to observe state changes in auth gear.

 Therefore, AFTER events should be persistent, immutable, and delivered reliably;
 otherwise, external services may observe inconsistent changes.

 It is not recommended to perform side-effect in BEFORE event handlers;
-otherwise, developer need to consider how to compensate for the side-effect for possibility of operation failure.
+otherwise, developer should consider how to compensate for the side-effect for possibility of operation failure.
 In general, use cases that require BEFORE events may instead consider:
 - use authorization policy to allow/deny request (TBD)